scrapinghub/spidermon/docs/source/expression-monitors.rst

 There's also the :ref:`SPIDERMON_ENGINE_STOP_EXPRESSION_MONITORS` setting to run a monitor once the engine has stopped.

-Here's an example of how to declare 2 ``ExpressionMonitors``.
+Here's an example of how to declare two ``ExpressionMonitors``.

-The 1st monitor with 2 tests, one for checking the spider name and other test to check if the crawler is there.
+The first monitor with two tests, one for checking the spider name and other test to check if the crawler is there.
 The 2nd monitor will check if the spider finished with ``finished``::

     [